An image of me

 Writing

-My most popular post so far has been "The web’s clipboard, and how it stores data of different types", which I wrote in 2024.
+Another post I'm proud of is "The web’s clipboard, and how it stores data of different types", which I wrote in 2024.
 It looks at the evolution of the web's clipboard APIs and their limitations.

-My first post of note was "The Engineering behind Figma's Vector Networks".
-It's a lengthy post covering many topics, containing over 200 diagrams and illustrations.
+The first post I wrote (back in 2019) was "The Engineering behind Figma's Vector Networks".
+It's a lengthy post containing over 200 diagrams and illustrations.
+This post has created many opportunities for me over the years — opportunities that I otherwise would not have been considered for.

 Projects